Prime Minister of Australia: Lists relating to the prime ministers of Australia

 The longest-serving prime minister was Robert Menzies, who served in office twice: from 26 April 1939 to 28 August 1941, and again from 19 December 1949 to 26 January 1966.
 In total Robert Menzies spent 18 years, 5 months and 12 days in office.
 He served under the United Australia Party and the Liberal Party respectively.

 The shortest-serving prime minister was Frank Forde, who was appointed to the position on 6 July 1945 after the death of John Curtin, and served until 13 July 1945 when Ben Chifley was elected leader of the Australian Labor Party.

-The most recent prime minister to serve out a full government term in the office was Scott Morrison, who won the 2019 election and led his party to the 2022 election, but lost.

 Lists of the 31 people who have so far held the premiership: